The Hobo Guide to Getting Scabby in ‘Straya

 There are a few essential know-hows if you wanna make your dollar go as far as possible in a place where a side of avocado costs seven bucks.
 From swapping your voddy for a goon sack and trading your Wholefoods for Aldi, we’ve got you covered with a hot list of tips.

 The goon sack is an Aussie icon for youngsters, booze-hounds and hobo travellers alike.
-It’s an essential item for any scumbag; 40 standard drinks for less than 20 skins—that’s under 50 cents a hit.
+40 standard drinks for less than 20 skins — that’s under 50 cents a hit.
 This is by far the cheapest option when it comes to getting pissed in Australia.
-Fruity Lexia, Dolce Rosso and Crisp Dry White are some of the more exotic flavours available.
+Fruity Lexia, Dolce Rosso and Crisp Dry White are some of the more exotic flavours available, but there’s also a nice Medium Dry Red for those who prefer their grapes with skin.
 Technically it’s wine, but only nannas and thoroughbred private-school fools call it that.
 If you can’t get it down, mix it with cordial and you’ve created the “goon surprise”.
 I recently graduated from white to red, and I swear it’s hangover free.

 After widespread media reports (propaganda) about it triggering anti-social behaviour, the goonie has been officially outlawed in Byron Bay.
 Don’t despair: this is but a minor hurdle for the true believers out there.
 Less than 15km away, you can still load the van with a few gallons.
 Police are yet to set up roadblocks on the drive back in, so feel free to grab a few sacks for you and your mates.